openela/openela-documentation/openela8/topics/osmanage-ConfiguringSystemSettings.md

 To set the system timezone to match a value returned from the available timezones, you can run:

 ```
-timedatectl set-timezone America/Los\_Angeles
+timedatectl set-timezone *America/Los\_Angeles*
 ```

-Substitute America/Los\_Angeles with a valid timezone entry.
+Substitute *America/Los\_Angeles* with a valid timezone entry.

-This command sets a symbolic link from /etc/localtime to point to the appropriate zone information file in /usr/share/zoneinfo/.
+This command sets a symbolic link from `/etc/localtime` to point to the appropriate zone information file in `/usr/share/zoneinfo/`.
 The setting takes effect immediately.
-Some long running processes that use /etc/localtime to detect the current system timezone might not detect a change in system timezone until the process is restarted.
+Some long running processes that use `/etc/localtime` to detect the current system timezone might not detect a change in system timezone until the process is restarted.

 Note that timezones are largely used for display purposes or to handle user input.
 Changing timezone doesn't change the time for the system clock.
 You can change the presentation for system time in any console by setting the `TZ` environment variable.
 For example, to see the current time in Tokyo, you can run:

 ```
-TZ="Asia/Tokyo" date
+TZ="*Asia/Tokyo*" date
 ```

-You can check the system's current date and time configuration by running the timedatectl command on its own:
+You can check the system's current date and time configuration by running the `timedatectl` command on its own:

 ```
 timedatectl